2017 Penny Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Other Features of the 2017 Penny

-The 2017 penny is a plain-edged coin made of copper-plated zinc, with copper making up 2.5% of the coin and zinc comprising 97.5%.
-It measures 19.00 millimeters in diameter and weighs 2.50 grams.
+The 2017 penny is a plain-edged coin made of copper-plated zinc, with copper making up just 2.5% and zinc comprising 97.5% of its total weight.
+It measures 19.05 millimeters in diameter and weighs 2.50 grams.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)